 Most local councils in Australia are doing great work with the environment and sustainability.
 Fremantle, in particular, is one of the most progressive councils in the country and I feel fortunate to live and work in this area of Perth.
 The City of Fremantle follows the 10 One Planet Living principles, certified and overseen by not-for-profit group Bioregional.

-I’m very fortunate to be able to work from home with my husband.
-We live in a one bedroom apartment by the coast, biking distance to the Fremantle city centre and steps from the train to the Perth CBD.
-Working from home means no commuting costs and low transport related carbon emissions while living and working in a small apartment means my energy use is extremely low.
+I’m very fortunate to be able to work from home.
+I live in a one-bedroom apartment by the coast with my partner, biking distance to the Fremantle city centre and steps from the train to the Perth CBD.
+Working from home means no commuting costs and low transport-related carbon emissions while living and working in a small apartment means my energy use is extremely low.
 Thanks to the coastal location, the afternoon sea breeze keeps the building cool in summer and I rarely need to turn on the heat in winter.
-There are water saving measure in place in the building as well.
+There are water-saving measures in place in the building as well.
 The big negative is that the building was constructed by Mirvac, an ASX listed company that pays exactly zero corporate tax thanks to the questionable ethics of its corporate structure.

 Pre-COVID-19, I was regularly volunteering for various local organisations.
 This was mostly doing beach cleanups, tree planting and weeding as well as being involved with local politics.
 I plan to continue with this as a way to become more involved with the local community.
 But for the moment, I’m choosing to avoid any non-essential activities and staying home when possible.